nicolajack/dawn2dusk/README.md

 5. A separate history page that keeps track of locations you've tapped.
 This should include latitude, longitude, and some information about Google Gemini's response.
 You can include the whole response if you want, but making another call to Google Gemini to extract just the location to put on there would be extra cool!
 You can display this information in whatever format you want.
 Make sure you can get between your home and history pages by clicking on an icon, text, etc.
 6. Deploy the frontend and backend if you can using some of the free deployment tools we talked about in the workshops!

+**If you don't finish everything on time, just submit what you have.
+Partial submissions will still be considered.
+Please try to give yourself adequate time to work on this project, though.
+Start it as early as you can!**

 ## Things to Consider
 This task is tough and time-intensive!
 Try your best with it.
 I am really excited to see what you come up with.
 Please start working on it early, and budget your time well.
 I am going to be strict about the deadline.